TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 The `translate` animation moves an object from a point to another based on the coordinate given along the abscissa and the ordinate axis.

 The syntax can use one or two values.
 It can be written `translate(tx)` or `translate(tx, ty)`, in which `t` is a length composed of a value and a unit.
-Along the X axis, a positive value makes the object move right, and a negative value makes the object move left.
+Along the x-axis, a positive value makes the object move right, and a negative value makes the object move left.
 Along the Y axis, a positive value makes the object move down, and a negative value makes the object move up.

 Possible length units are: